Minimizing $f$-Divergences by Interpolating Velocity Fields: Direct Velocity Field Estimation by Interpolation

-Then for all $\sigma > 0$. \end{proposition} See Appendix \ref{sec.svgd.proof} for the proof. $q(\sigma \boldy + \boldx^\star)$ in the first inequality \eqref{eq.nw.condition} can be further expanded using Taylor expansion.
-Then this condition becomes a regularity condition on $q(\boldx^\star)$ and its higher order moments.
-However, the second inequality in \eqref{eq.nw.condition} means that there should be enough mass around $\boldx^\star$ under the distribution $q$, which is a key assumption in classical nonparameteric curve estimation (See, e.g., Chapter 20 in \citep{Wasserman2010}). \eqref{eq.vars} is required to ensure the empirical NW converges to the population NW inequality in probability.
+See Appendix \ref{sec.svgd.proof} for the proof. $q(\sigma \boldy + \boldx^\star)$ in the first inequality \eqref{eq.nw.condition} can be further expanded using Taylor expansion.
+Provided that the kernel $k$ is well-behaved, this condition becomes a regularity condition on $q(\boldx^\star)$ and its higher order moments.
+The second inequality in \eqref{eq.nw.condition} means that there should be enough mass around $\boldx^\star$ under the distribution $q$, which is a key assumption in classical nonparametric curve estimation (See, e.g., Chapter 20 in \citep{Wasserman2010}). \eqref{eq.vars} is required to ensure the empirical quantities in the NW estimator converge to their population counterparts in probability.

-It can be seen that the estimation error is bounded by the sample approximation error $O_p\left(\frac{1}{\sqrt{n\sigma^d}}\right)$ and a bias term controlled by $\sigma$.
-Interestingly, the bias term decreases at the rate of $\sigma$, slower than the classical rate $\sigma^2$ for the non-parametric regression of a second-order differentiable function.
+It can be seen that the estimation error is bounded by the sample approximation error $\frac{K'}{\sqrt{n\sigma^d}}$ and a bias depending on by $\sigma$.
+Interestingly, the bias term decreases at the rate of $\sigma$, slower than the classical rate $\sigma^2$ for the non-parametric regression of a second-order differentiable function (Theorem 20.21 in \citep{Wasserman2010}).
 This is expected as NW estimates the \textit{gradient} of $h \circ r$, not $h \circ r$.
 To achieve a faster $\sigma^2$ rate, one needs to assume conditions on $\nabla ^3 \log r$.
 This also highlights a slight downside of using NW to estimate the gradient.
-However, in the following section, we show that when using the exact same condition on $\nabla^2 (h \circ r)$, another interpolator achieves the superior rate.
+However, in the following section, we show that another interpolator achieves the superior rate when using the same type of assumption on $\nabla^2 (h \circ r)$.